Migration and modernization: Common questions

 How does churn rate affect agentless replication?

 Because agentless replication folds in data, the churn pattern is more important than the churn rate.
 When a file is written again and again, the rate doesn't have much impact.
 However, a pattern in which every other sector is written causes high churn in the next cycle.
-Because we minimize the amount of data we transfer, we allow the data to fold as much as possible before we schedule the next cycle.
+Because you minimize the amount of data you transfer, you allow the data to fold as much as possible before you schedule the next cycle.

 How frequently is a replication cycle scheduled?